dnvkv/mayak/lib/mayak/monads/README.md

 def print_result_divide(a, b)
   result = divide(a, b)
   case result
-  when Core::Monads::Maybe::Some
+  when Mayak::Monads::Maybe::Some
-    # sorbet's flow-typing down-casts result to Core::Monads::Maybe::Some
+    # sorbet's flow-typing down-casts result to Mayak::Monads::Maybe::Some
-    # so type of this variable is Core::Monads::Maybe::Some in this branch
+    # so type of this variable is Mayak::Monads::Maybe::Some in this branch
     puts "#{a} / #{b} = #{result.value}"
-  when Core::Monads::Maybe::None
+  when Mayak::Monads::Maybe::None
     puts "Division by zero"
   else
     T.absurd(result)